 How Often Should You Do HBOT?
-Physician-Designed Protocols
+Evidence-Based Frequency Protocols

 TL;DR: Therapeutic hyperbaric oxygen therapy (HBOT) protocols vary by outcome and baseline health status.
 For athletic recovery and fatigue support, 20–40 sessions over 4–8 weeks at 5 sessions per week is the research-backed standard.
 For cognitive clarity and longevity, 40–60 sessions at 3 sessions per week over 3–4 months provides deeper cellular adaptation.
-Frequency depends on your oxygen utilization baseline, recovery goals, and whether you're stacking HBOT with other biohacking modalities.
-Dr. Swet Chaudhari, MD, Medical Director at Wellness Elite Fitness in Friendswood, TX, designs personalized HBOT protocols based on metabolic assessment and outcome tracking.
+Frequency depends on your oxygen utilization baseline, recovery goals, and whether you're stacking HBOT with other the in-house biohacking center modalities.
+Dr. Swet Chaudhari, MD, Medical Director of Elite Aesthetic MD in Friendswood, TX, designs personalized HBOT protocols based on metabolic assessment and outcome tracking.

 Understanding HBOT Dosing: Sessions, Duration, and Frequency